 More about Lara Littlefield

 After founding prior ventures and her agency in 2006 Littlefield opened the first New York office for New Basis in the Flatiron neighborhood of Manhattan in 2011.
-Later in 2012 she launched her second consumer startup based around a unique social experience for luxury fashion eCommerce.
+Later in 2012 she launched her second consumer startup based around a unique social eCommerce experience for consignment luxury fashion.

 In 2014 she launched Simmer for anyone who wants to build a business or livelihood teaching others how to feed themselves and others.
 Simmer is a WordPress plugin for recipe content that allows brands to expand their reach through higher-quality content, mobile-first UX and structured data for search engine discovery.
 Simmer also includes a managed WordPress cloud hosting platform.
 The plugin is currently localized in over 180+ world languages and has 1,000s of active installations.